 First Area to Consider: Baby’s Position in the Baby Carrier

-Common Issues: Is your baby sitting too low, not tight enough, does it put your baby in an optimal position?
+Common Issues: Is your baby sitting too low?
+Is the straps not tight enough or too tight?
+Does it put your baby in an optimal position?

 Possible Solutions: If you think your baby’s position may be the issue, I would recommend reading your carrier instruction manual to make sure you are getting the most out of your baby carrier and that is fit properly (or see a consultant) as often minor adjustments such as moving the waist belt higher and tightening your straps can make a huge difference!
 You want a baby carrier to be adjustable for your baby and some that are only a one size fits all can result in it not fitting your baby or putting them in a position that isn’t their ‘normal’.
 If your baby isn’t in a good position, it may be time to consider the next area.

 For You – like anything new, there is a learning curve to mastering using a baby carrier and often if you aren’t feeling confident or are feeling anxious/stressed when you use a carrier, your baby can pick up on these feelings as well.